orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_isolated.md

 page_title: "cloudavenue_network_isolated Resource - cloudavenue"
 subcategory: "Network"
 description: |-
-  Provides a VMware Cloud Director Org VDC isolated Network.
+  Provides a Cloud Avenue Org VDC isolated Network.
 This can be used to create, modify, and delete isolated VDC networks
 ---

 # cloudavenue_network_isolated (Resource)

-Provides a VMware Cloud Director Org VDC isolated Network.
+Provides a Cloud Avenue Org VDC isolated Network.
 This can be used to create, modify, and delete isolated VDC networks

 ## Example Usage